How to transfer or recover deleted WhatsApp messages

 Time needed: 5 minutes

-With over a billion users, WhatsApp is one of the most globally popular messaging apps.
-As with any other data on your iPhone, WhatsApp chats are important, and losing them can be a pain. iPhone Backup Extractor can undelete WhatsApp conversations from all iOS devices.
-Here's how to get your lost data back in few steps, if you’ve lost your iPhone or accidentally deleted WhatsApp messages.
+With over 1.5 billion users and over 65 million messages sent via the app each day, WhatsApp is one of the most popular messaging apps worldwide.
+As with any other data on your iPhone, WhatsApp chats are important, and losing them can be a pain.
+Luckily, there are a few different methods you can use to recover or transfer your WhatsApp.

-WhatsApp messages can be recovered from an iPhone in 4 steps:
+Deleted WhatsApp messages can be quickly recovered from an iPhone backup in 3 steps:

 - Download and install iPhone Backup Extractor